sbryngelson/group-docs/group-syllabus/figures.md

 ### Use of Git with Overleaf

-In order to create standalone figures in Overleaf, you will need to leverage its `git` feature.
+To create standalone figures in Overleaf, you should leverage its `git` feature.
-You simply go to the menu in the top-left of the browser and then select `git`.
+You simply go to the menu in the browser's top-left and then select `git`.
 This gives you a command to `git clone` your Overleaf document.
 You can `git add/commit/push` and `git pull` from this cloned directory.